GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 Thanks to Rick Strahl for the initial idea - https://weblog.west-wind.com/posts/2016/feb/22/using-lets-encrypt-with-iis-on-windows#TheEasyWay:LetsEncrypt-Win-Simple

-The script should be ran on the IIS Server.
+The script should be ran on the IIS Server with Administrative Priviliges.

 It has three parameters: